-- First, we imported (physical to virtual) the common SPL example 'graph product line', proposed in [33] as a benchmark for SPL technology.
+- First, we imported (physical to virtual) the common SPL example 'graph product line', proposed in [34] as a benchmark for SPL technology.
 We imported an implementation with 2000 lines of AHEAD code and 20 features in 29 physically separated feature modules (4 pairs of mutually exclusive features, 6 optional features) and exported it back again. - Second, we imported the Bali product line which is a set of AHEAD tools to manipulate, transform and compose grammars.
-Bali was implemented with 18 physically separated feature modules, with about 7 000 lines of AHEAD code [10] (see [46] for feature model).
+Bali was implemented with 18 physically separated feature modules, with about 7000 lines of AHEAD code [11] (see [46] for feature model).
 In Bali there are three mutually exclusive and several optional features to generate different tools. - Third, we exported Berkeley DB, an embedded database engine with 80 000 lines of Java code, which we virtually separated with CIDE into 38 features in earlier work [26].
 This way, we refactored the annotated code into feature modules and back again.
 Due to many annotations in the form A ∧ B this resulted in 99 exported feature modules. - Finally, we exported an annotated version of Prevayler (an object persistence library) with 5 features and 8000 lines of Java code and imported it back again.
 Prevayler was annotated by V. B. de Oliveira independently of our work.

-In Berkeley DB and Prevayler, there were a few annotations not supported by our refactorings (especially some annotated parameters), so that we prepared the code slightly (using overloaded methods instead of annotated parameters).
+In Berkeley DB and Prevayler, there were a few annotations not supported by our refactorings (especially some annotated parameters), so we prepared the code slightly (using overloaded methods instead of annotated parameters).

 We refactored all SPLs in both directions.
 Exporting an SPL and importing it back again does not necessarily yield exactly the same program.
 Aside from whitespace differences, some refactorings create boilerplate code (e.g., additional assignments in R.3 and R.4, additional methods or classes when extracting statements).
-Some of this boilerplate code is removed in the reverse refactoring, but some remains since it is not always straightforward to decide whether code is user-written or generated.
-Nevertheless, in all SPLs, we sampled a number of variants from the original and the refactored SPL implementations.
-Although the variants are not necessarily syntactically equivalent, we used runtime tests to confirm that they behave equivalently.
-CIDE is available online: http://fosd.de/cide.
+Some of this boilerplate code is removed in the reverse refactoring, but some remains because it is not always straightforward to decide